 Further, Airsend is perfect for building brands, and ultimately, a micro-network system all from one platform.
 In this video, we show an example using the Gap marketing team.

-With a nice and seemingly aesthetic background, one can feel pride to take a screenshot of their messages and background to persuade their fellow members to join.
+With a nice and seemingly aesthetic background, one can feel proud to take a screenshot of their messages and background to persuade their fellow members to join.

 Additionally, AirSend is made for all types of professionals and creatives, such as authors, interior designers, architects, realtors, music industry, etc.